-It should be noted that this guideline does not work as well for the current hardest demon, because it cannot be raised any higher.
+It should be noted that this guideline does not necessarily apply for the current hardest demon, because it cannot be raised any higher.
 Updates that increase the difficulty of the demon at #1 will be handled on a case-by-case basis in regard to keeping or removing existing records.

 Along with patched skips, a level may be updated to include a strong LDM or "Ultra" LDM that would not normally be accepted.